tupoylogin/docker-mongo/README.md

 =========================================
 A simple sharded Mongo Cluster with a replication factor of 2 running in `docker` using `docker-compose`.

-Designed to be quick and simple to get a local or test environment up and running.
-Needless to say...
 DON'T USE THIS IN PRODUCTION!

 ### Mongo Components